PLT: Gain admission to practise law

 Please contact the Office of Future Students for further information.

-Students will only be considered for concurrent enrolment in the Graduate Diploma in Legal Practice (online) with a maximum of two (2) subjects remaining in their Bachelor of Laws (LLB) or Juris Doctor (JD) Program.
+- with a maximum of two (2) electives remaining in their Bachelor of Laws (LLB) or Juris Doctor (JD) program; and

 How to apply